rwilliams04/datavyu/README.md

-Scripts
+Cognitive Development Lab - Datavyu Material
 =======

-scripts to be used with the www.datavyu.org software

 ## general

-General purpose scripts to be used for any datavyu file.
+General scripts to be used with the www.datavyu.org software.
+These are designed not to be specific to any particular type of project.

 ### `datavyu2csv.rb`